-TEAM Carl Brazley First Tee team members: Blake Heckman Alex Henderson Davion McKinnon TEAM Mike Pratt First Tee team members: Courtney Carrico Veronica Pottinger-Collard Faythe Turner TEAM Artis Gilmore First Tee team members: Brysen Muhammad Myles Lanier Brittany Malone TEAM Marvin Roberts First Tee team members: Ashleigh Whitt Ciera McKinnon Jada Simon TEAM Jack Givens First Tee team members: Cory Perkins Ariana Hansberry Lumumba Zakee TEAM Howard Schnellenber First Tee team members: ger LaKayla Berry Marley Cheeks Tiffany Malone TEAM Carlton "Scooter" McCray First Tee team members: Maggie Barr Breana Graham Magalene Harned TEAM Valerie Still First Tee team members: Gary Camper Izayah Cumming Alan Liggin
+who have volunteered their time to be part of this program, as outlined below:

+TEAM Tom Andrews

+First Tee team members: LaKayla Berry

+Blake Heckman Corian Sitgraves Ashleigh Whitt

+TEAM Roman Oben

+First Tee team members: Julyana Brown

+Gary Camper

+TEAM Warren Bryant

+First Tee team members: Courtney Carrico

+Alexis Hardin

+Bryson Muhammad

+Veronica Pottinger-Collard

+Fathe Turner

+TEAM Cincy Powell

+First Tee team members: Donavan Jordon

+Tynia Wilson

+TEAM Jim Green

+First Tee team members: Richard Chandler

+Breana Graham Khadir Muhammad Ethan Thieneman

+TEAM Todd Wellemeyer

+First Tee team members: Maggie Barr

+DeAllen Daniel Trinity Presley

 The focus of the research is on the Legends' lives, not just their sports biography.
 The reports try to identify synergies between The First Tee's nine core values (listed below) and the Legends' successes.
-On Sunday, May 18, the Future Legends met the Legends and presented their research both in written form and in a formal presentation.
+On Sunday, May 17, the Future Legends met the Legends and presented their research both in written form and in a formal presentation.

 ABOUT THE FIRST TEE OF LOUISVILLE

 In February 2005, The First Tee of Louisville became the national organization's 200th facility.
 The First Tee of Louisville was conceived as an umbrella organization for three existing junior golf programs at Shawnee Golf Course (Urban Youth Golf program, Tee Swingers and Shawnee Youth Golf Club).
 Today, these programs have been molded into The First Tee of Louisville, which provides golf skills, life skills and healthy habits to its participants.
 The organization's goal is to inspire as many young people as possible to live The First Tee's Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy and judgment.

 LEGENDS OPEN SPONSORS

 We would like to offer a special thank you to the following Legends Open Sponsors:

 PRESENTING SPONSOR

 EAGLE SPONSORS

-Baptist Health Sports Medicine Marriott Louisville East NetGain Technologies, Inc. New Age Communications Sullivan University Texas Roadhouse United Airlines
+Baptist Health Sports Medicine Marriott Louisville East NetGain Technologies Sullivan University Texas Roadhouse United Airlines

 BIRDIE SPONSORS

+Angel's Envy

+Falls City Beer

+New Age Communications

-Angel's Envy Bionic Glove Brownsboro Framing Co.
-Fall's City Beer J. Shepherd Cigars Publishers Printing Co.
+Publishers Printing Co.

 Sam Swope Auto Group

 PAR SPONSORS

-Money Concepts Raising Cane Republic Bank Superior Maintenance
+100 Black Men Brownsboro Framing Co.
+Republic Bank

-AUTOGRAPHS
+AUTOGRAPHS AUTOGRAPHS

-LOUISVILLE SPORTS COMMISSION ONE RIVERFRONT PLAZA, SUITE 2200 LOUISVILLE, KY 40202 LOUISVILLESPORTS.ORG
+LOUISVILLE SPORTS COMMISSION

+ONE RIVERFRONT PLAZA, SUITE 2200

+LOUISVILLE, KY 40202

+LOUISVILLESPORTS.ORG